Home » Simple Living » Finding What I Lost in the Classified Ads

 The break happened when I was thirteen, on what began as a normal day.
 I was at a girlfriend’s house when my mom called and asked me to come home.
 Opening the front door I discovered Dad on the couch fighting back tears, a suitcase at his feet.

-He explained that he was going to go live at a friend’s cabin for a while.
+What happened next rocked my world.
+Dad explained that he was going to go stay at a friend’s cabin for a while.
 He and Mom were having a tough time, and they had decided it would be best if he moved out.

 My baby sister was napping, and as he went in her room to kiss her goodbye I tried to absorb the shocking news.
 Crying openly, Dad pulled Mom and me into a long hug and then he was gone.